Singularities of moduli of curves with a universal root: The -locus

 Unfortunately, the age of a strata intersection is not bounded by the sum of the ages of strata intersecting.
-Anyway, there exists another invariant which has a superadditive property with respect to strata intersection.
-We will pay attention on the new automorphisms appeared at the intersection, \cor{i.e.}~those automorphisms supported on the intersection stratum, using the notion just introduced.
+However, there exists another invariant which has a superadditive property with respect to strata intersection.
+We will pay attention to the new automorphisms that appear at the intersection, \cor{i.e.}~those automorphisms supported on the intersection stratum, using the notion just introduced.

 \begin{teo} Consider a covering $(\Gamma_0,M)\to(\Gamma_i,M_i)$, with $i=1,\dots, m$, such that